andrewangelle/react-paypal-button/README.md

 To use PayPal's Express Checkout you must have a PayPal Business account set up and verified.
 After this is done, you'll have access to your API credentials to use with this button.

+Once you have your account set up you will have 2 different sets of credentials for sandbox mode and prouduction mode.
+Both will have a clientID, this is what you will use for the productionID prop or the sandboxID prop.

 ## Installation

 ```sh